masteringmodernpayments/book/colophon.md

 ## About the Author

 Pete Keen is a software developer who has built half a dozen different Stripe and Rails integrations over the past few years.
-He's been professionally developing software for seven years, most recently for a web game plantform named Kongregate.
+He's been professionally developing software for seven years, most recently for a web game platform named Kongregate.

 ## Colophon